kiedtl/roguelike/doc/vaults.md

 - Other undead monsters may occasionally occur.
 Bloats, skeletons, skeletal warriors (blademasters/axemasters), calcite spires, etc.
 - Possibility of an Ancient Mage.
+- Found on the middle and upper levels.

 ## Taverns